everrover/everrover.github.io/resume.md

   Using autoencoder, U-Net based GAN and CNN deep learning architectures, models were built and trained on several datasets.
 Analysis was done on the results of outputs on test-set along with turing tests and their performance was compared.
 Using these models, a grayscale image colorization tool was built for others to use.

   **Technologies used**: Python, PyTorch, Django, JavaScript, ReactJS, Heroku

-- **Finding side-effects to a combination of drugs** *(September 2024 - Present)*

-  Using publically available patient EHR records, for a set of drug prescriptions and associated side-effects were extracted and

 ### Education